Course grade settings

-Course grade settings are found in Settings > Grade administration > Course grade settings or via the gradebook Settings tab.
+Course grade settings are found in Administration > Grade administration > Course grade settings or via the gradebook Settings tab.

-The default course grade settings are set by an administrator in Settings > Site administration > Grades.
+The default course grade settings are set by an administrator in Site administration > Grades.

 Grader report preferences

-Teachers can set their preferences for the grader report via the gradebook 'My preferences' tab.
-These settings will apply to all courses for that teacher.
+Teachers can set their preferences for the grader report via 'My preferences' These settings will apply to all courses for that teacher.
 The teacher may change them at any time.

-The default grader report preferences are set by an administrator in Settings > Site administration > Grades > Report settings > Grader report.
+The default grader report preferences are set by an administrator in Administration > Site administration > Grades > Report settings > Grader report.